adrianbautista0/Azure-Active-Directory/README.md

 ### Create an Admin and Normal User account in Active Directory
-1. Once logged on the domain controller, go to server manager > click tools > open Active Directory Users and Computers
+1. Once logged onto the domain controller, go to server manager > click tools > open Active Directory Users and Computers
 2. Right click “mydomain.com” or the domain name you chose > select new > select Organization Units
 3. To differentiate it from the rest, call it “_EMPLOYEES”
 4. Create another organization unit called “_ADMINS”